Kelp Noodle Pad Thai

 - Make the pad thai: Heat 1 Tbs coconut oil in a large pan or dutch oven on medium heat.
 When hot, add the chicken, season with salt and pepper and cook until done.
 Remove chicken and set aside.

 - If necessary, add more coconut oil to the pan.
-Add the onion, broccoli slaw, shredded cabbage mix and 1/4 cup filtered water to the pan and sauté for about 5 minutes.
-Add coconut aminos and sauté until tender.
+Add the onion, broccoli slaw, shredded cabbage mix, coconut aminos and lime juice to the pan and sauté for about 5 minutes until tender.

 - Add the kelp noodles and stir to combine evenly.

-- Add the cooked chicken, lime juice and sauce to the pan and stir until well-combined and warm.
+- Add the cooked chicken and sauce to the pan and stir until well-combined and warm.

 - Remove from heat and add cilantro, sea salt and ground black pepper to taste.